mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Tomcat servlet container.
 User authentication can be performed in the filter chain, during request processing. mTango integrates with TangoAccessControl to provide authorization.
 The server performs some optimizations, like caching.
-TANGO events are supported, thanks to the Comet model [].
+TANGO events are supported, thanks to the Comet model [@crane2009].

 **mTangoREST client.**
-This client is a Java library that allows applications run run on JVM to communicate with *mTangoREST server*.
+This client is a Java library that allows applications which run on JVM to communicate with *mTangoREST server*.
 With full access to TCP/IP stack, Java applications can use TANGO APIs directly, but in some cases using mTango may be required, e.g. in a network where all traffic but HTTP is blocked.